What Is a Family Genogram?

 A family genogram covering three generations is ideal for identifying long-standing patterns, such as generational health issues, emotional dynamics, or recurring behavioral themes.
 It’s widely used in therapy, education, and medical consultations to provide a holistic view of family influences.

-3. Medical Genogram Examples
+3. Medical Genogram Templates

 In a medical family genogram, health conditions are added to each individual.
 For example, heart disease may appear in multiple family members on the paternal side.
 By visualizing this pattern, a healthcare provider can assess hereditary risks and recommend early preventive care.